Skip to content

 extract diagram

-Transcribes audio and labels each segment with the speaker who said it.
-Uses faster-whisper for transcription and pyannote for speaker diarization.
+Transcribes audio with word-level timestamps and labels each word with the speaker who said it.
+Powered by WhisperX: Whisper transcription → wav2vec2 forced alignment → pyannote speaker diarization.

 CLI